funcool/clojure.jdbc/docs/user-guide.rst

        (do-thing-first conn)
        (do-thing-second conn))

-Or using ``call-in-transaction`` function:
+Or, alternatively, using the ``call-in-transaction`` function:

 .. code-block:: clojure

     (call-in-transaction conn do-things)

-**clj.jdbc** supports well subtransactions.
-As example, if one of functions used in previous examples also wraps some code in transaction block. clj.jdbc automatically wrapps it in one subtransaction (savepoints) making all code wrapped in a transaction truly atomic.
+**clj.jdbc** supports subtransactions well.
+As an example, if one of the functions used in the previous examples itself wrapped some code in a transaction block, clj.jdbc would automatically wrap it in one subtransaction (savepoint), making all the code wrapped in a transaction truly atomic.